 Rwanda has maintained political stability since 1994.
 The last parliamentary elections held in September 2013 saw 64% of the seats taken by female candidates, and the Rwandan Patriotic Front maintain absolute majority in the Chamber of Deputies.
 President Paul Kagame is serving his second and last term, and presidential elections are due in 2017.
 However, in December 2015, the Rwandan constitution was amended and allows the president to run for a third term.

-Rwanda’s long-term development goals are embedded in a strategy entitled Vision 2020, which seeks to transform Rwanda from a low-income agriculture-based economy to a knowledge-based, service-oriented economy with a middle-income country status by 2020.
+Rwanda’s long-term development goals are defined in a strategy entitled “Vision 2020”.
+The strategy seeks to transform the country from a low-income agriculture-based economy to a knowledge-based, service-oriented economy with a middle-income country status by 2020.

 In addition, reducing the country dependency on foreign aid (30% to 40% of the budget) through domestic resource mobilization is critical.
 While Rwanda has been effectively using aid for development, the country remains vulnerable to fluctuations in aid flows.
-In 2012, Rwanda experienced a sudden and sharp decline in aid.
-Through appropriate fiscal and monetary policies, high growth and stability was maintained in 2012: economic growth was 8.8% and inflation rate was 6.3%.
-However, starting in mid-2013, Rwanda experienced a lagged effect of the aid shortfall, causing economic growth to decelerate to 4.7%.
-The government has successfully increased the tax to GDP ratio from 11.9% in 2009-2010 to 14.8% in 2013-2014, nevertheless, domestic revenues mobilization remained low.

 Last Updated: Apr 11, 2016